Meelan-98/GuideAstro/Readme.txt

         * Here id refers to the news_id of the required news object.
 You will have to pass it on from the FO

 Add a comment POST > localhost:3000/api/addComment?id=2&comment=comment body

+{
+    "id": "news_id as an integer",
+    "Comment" : "comment"
+}

 Get all the comments GET > localhost:3000/api/getComment?id=1